 How To Make Your Own Homemade Window Cleaner For A Streak-Free Shine

-Cleaning windows can be a tedious and time-consuming task, but with the right tools and solution, it can be a breeze.
-Commercial window cleaners are readily available in stores, but many of them contain harmful chemicals that can be harmful to your health and the environment.
-Luckily, making your own window cleaner is a simple and affordable alternative that can be just as effective.
+Cleaning windows can be a tedious and time-consuming task that well no one actually likes to do, but with the right tools, it can be a bit easier and make a big difference in your home.
+Commercial window cleaners are readily available in stores, but many of them contain harmful chemicals for both you and the environment.
+The good news is that making your own window cleaner is a simple and affordable alternative that can be just as effective if not better at giving you a streak-free clean.
+I find I get a better clean while saving money when I make my own.

 I like to use everyday staples to make homemade cleaners.
-With the chicks in the brooder its vital that we are careful with what we are using to clean and we have to clean the room they are in often so a homemade window cleaner is just the key to keep the light shining in for them.
+With the chicks in the brooder its vital that we are careful with what we are using to clean and we have to clean the room they are in often beacuse they produce sooooo much dust, a homemade window cleaner is just the key to keep the light shining in for them.
 For the room the brooder is is we opt to not use essential oils as many are unsafe for birds just like chemical cleaners are.

 Why you should make your own window cleaner